sreedevk/blaze-ssh/README.md

 ```

 # Known Issues
 1. When navigating using j/k on the connect ui, the list scroll doesn't work.
+[PR #2]
 2. The behavior without a config file is untested.

 # Roadmap
 1. Fix known Issues
 2. Package application for distribution
 3. If only one instance is found, connect to it directly without showing the connect ui [PR #1](https://github.com/sreedevk/blaze-ssh/pull/1)
+4. Add scp support to copy files to/from instances